rafatieppo/lucycashflow/README.md

 `pip3 install <package name>`

 Download:

 Create a specific folder for this app.
 Download the all content from GitHub and unzip in the folder that you created.

+## How to use

+0. go to terminal and access the folder that you created for the app.
+1. remove the file `db_lucycashflow.db`, it is because the database from github is not clean.
+2. create a new database, just run: `python3 create_tables.py` .
+This new database has one account called "MyWallet"

+*note: you just need to do the above steps once, but if for some reason you want create a new database, feel free to repeat.*

 ## How to launch